-APPLICATION PROCESS: All application materials must be received by the program on or before Tuesday, January 17th.
+APPLICATION PROCESS: All application materials must be received by the program on or before Tuesday, January 16th.
 Colleges/universities generally set earlier deadlines internally.
 Applicants should consult their designated nominating official concerning nominations.
 Each nominating institution may nominate two students.
 Nominating institutions may nominate three students if at least one of those applicants is from a historically underrepresented group.

 Finalists in the selection process will be interviewed by phone or videoconference in the spring.
 Selection decisions are generally made in mid-March and no later than March 31st.
+Students will not be notified of their status until the entire selection process has concluded.